 We also offer acute dialysis services for inpatients, including continuous renal placement therapy -- a gradual method of removing fluid and wastes from the blood of patients too ill to be treated with conventional hemodialysis.

 Our Team Works Together to Ensure Personalized Care

 Our nephrologists, vascular surgeons, interventionists (doctors specializing in minimally invasive procedures), dialysis nurses, and sonographers (specialists in ultrasound imaging) work together to ensure you get the highest quality of personalized care.

-Our vascular surgeons use advanced procedures to access blood vessel for dialysis treatment, typically using your tissue's natural defenses to prevent infection.
+Our vascular surgeons use advanced procedures to access blood vessels for dialysis treatment, typically using your body's natural defenses to prevent infection.
 Our surgeons are experts in identifying the safest locations to create surgical ports to access your blood vessels.
 Better access to your blood vessels helps make dialysis faster and more efficient.

 You May Have Access to Our Clinical Trials

 As a Duke patient, you may be eligible to participate in clinical trials that test new therapies before they become widely available.

 Where you receive your care matters.
 Duke University Hospital’s nationally ranked nephrology program was named best in North Carolina by U.S. News & World Report for 2019–2020.